Jailfindery/jailcur/README.md

-dnc
+jailcur
 ===

-Double New Curses: An object-oriented wrapper for ncurses
+jailcur: An object-oriented wrapper for ncurses

 This is a new repository.
 Check back later for updates.